Alex-Porter1/lets-do-that/README.md

 ## Functionality

-* Users can create a profile with login/logout functionality.
+* Users can create a profile with login/logout/signup functionality.
+* USer will be able to view their profile page with their basic information.
-* Users will answer prompts when they open the app to filter out activities. / Or button click "New activity"
+* Users will select primary categories when they open the app to filter out activities.
-    * Prompts - rate them 1 - 5, and based on that we suggest activities
-* Once they complete the prompts, suggestion of activities that fit their answers will be displayed.
+* Once primary category is selected, suggestion of activities that fit their selection will be displayed.
-    * User will then choose an activity to do from the choices presetned.
+  * User will then choose an activity to do from the choices presented.
-* Users can invite other users to join them on their activities.
-* User can have favorites list on their profile
-* Users can rate activities.
-* Users can create activities that show up in prompts.
+  * User will then be navigated to a page that will display details about the activity chosen.